What Is Polkadot and Is It a Good Investment?

 Polkadot is gaining interest from investors because it is more interactive.
 Developers can link blockchains to the Polkadot system and even create entirely new blockchains.
 When investors see developers flocking to new technology, it catches their attention.

-When it comes to Bitcoin and Ethereum, investors often have to buy fractions of coins based on their value.
-Polkadot is currently more affordable, making it a more enticing purchase.
+When it comes to bitcoin and ethereum, investors often have to buy fractions of coins based on their value.
+Polkadot, which currently trades at $8.76, is more affordable, making it a more enticing purchase.

 The Strategy Behind Choosing Polkadot

-As cryptocurrency becomes more popular, upstarts like Polkadot will take some of the market share from major players like Bitcoin and Ethereum.
-Ethereum is up 474% in value this year.
-It is easily beating Bitcoin in growth for 2021.
-However, many investors are turning toward up-and-coming blockchain networks that provide alternatives to Ethereum– “Ethereum killers,” as some have dubbed these newcomers.
+As cryptocurrency becomes more popular, upstarts like Polkadot will take some of the market share from major players like bitcoin and ethereum.
+Ethereum easily beat bitcoin in growth in 2021.
+However, many investors are turning toward up-and-coming blockchain networks that provide alternatives to Ethereum — “Ethereum killers,” as some have dubbed these newcomers.

-As an investor, you have the most to gain, albeit at greater risk, from investing in a budding new crypto opportunity that shows a lot of potential.
+As an investor, you have the most to gain, albeit at greater risk, from investing in a budding new cryptocurrency opportunity that shows a lot of potential.

 Potential Benefits of Investing In Polkadot

 In August 2020, Polkadot hit the market with a value of $2.69.
-As of Oct.
-10, it’s up to about $35.
+As of June 10, it’s over $8.
+While significantly lower than it’s highest-ever price of $53.98 last November, the current price represents a nearly 240% increase in value in less than two years.
 This growth is enticing to investors looking to see a return on their investment.

 Some investors see Polkadot as an inevitable progression of cryptocurrency.
 It’s the next step in improving blockchain technology.
 It’s a scalable business model, leaving lots of room for growth.
 For investors, business growth means an increase in value.

-It also has a foundation designed to reward those who hold its token, or coin, called DOT.
-Token holders have governance rights over the entire platform, Binance explains, including voting rights on:
+It also has a foundation designed to reward those who hold DOT.
+Token holders have governance rights over the entire platform, Binance explained, including voting rights on:

 - Network fees